SvMyko/PyWebHW6/README.md

 # Homework 6

 This package contains a set of Python scripts to generate a university database and fake data for it.
-It also contains a bunch of examples which could be used **only** with the UNIVERSITY.db file included in this package.
+Also, this package contains a bunch of examples that could be used **only** with the UNIVERSITY.db file, which is included in this package.

 ## Package contains: